-- Firmographic data: Provides quantitative business information, including vertical market, company size and number of locations, number of employees, annual revenue and growth.
-Firmographic data can be sourced from annual reports, LinkedIn and third-party vendors.
+- Firmographic data.
+Provides quantitative business information, including vertical market, company size and number of locations, number of employees, annual revenue and growth.

-- Intent data: Identifies company actions or signals that indicate whether or not an account is “in-market” for a solution.
-Intent data can be sourced from B2B forums or job boards (to view account participation in them), first-party content downloads or ad clicks, as well as third-party vendors.
+- Intent data.
+Identifies company actions or signals that indicate whether or not an account is “in market” for a product or service.

 Now, let’s dig into all of the capabilities and the key considerations involved in choosing an ABM tool.

 Effective ABM begins with robust, accurate account data.
-While many B2B companies collect vast amounts of first-party data, there are often gaps that can negatively impact efforts to customize content and offers to target accounts for ABM.
-Some ABM tool vendors and their partners provide very specific types of business data, as well as broad-based business data, that can provide important insights into purchase intent.
+While many B2B companies collect vast amounts of first-party data, there are often gaps that can negatively impact efforts to customize content or offers for target accounts.
+Some vendors and their partners provide very specific types of business data, as well as broad-based business data, that can provide important insights into purchase intent.

 ABM programs can target key accounts at the 1-to-1, 1-to-few and 1-to-many levels.
 The targeting precision needed will depend on the size and scale of the ABM efforts: SMBs may need a 1-to-many approach because of the number of contacts or influencers at their target accounts, while larger enterprises may find that 1-to-1 targeting allows them the customization necessary to successfully nurture a key account.
-Most ABM tool vendors provide machine learning and the granularity to enable more than one level of account targeting.
-In addition, ABM tool vendors offer machine learning-based predictive analytics and account scoring to help develop a company’s ICP and the lookalike accounts that should be included in any ABM programs.
+Most vendors provide machine learning and the granularity to enable more than one level of account targeting.

 Personalization and/or predictive recommendations

 B2B buyers expect personalized messaging and offers from the companies they do business with.
-Some ABM tool vendors use proprietary machine learning and AI to allow customers to create and execute highly personalized ABM campaigns and programs.
+Some vendors use proprietary AI to allow customers to create and execute highly personalized campaigns and programs.
 On the other hand, many vendors integrate with third-party personalization tools or CRM platforms that drive these types of customized programs.

 Third-party software integration

-Explore platform capabilities from ABM vendors like 6sense, Demandbase, Salesforce, Integrate and more in the full MarTech Intelligence Report on account-based marketing platforms.
+Explore ABM capabilities from account-based marketing vendors like 6sense, Demandbase, Salesforce, Integrate and more in the full MarTech Intelligence Report on account-based marketing platforms.